reedrosenbluth/hseq/README.md

-# Djembe
+# hseq

-Djembe is a Haskell embedded domain-specific language for composing drum beats.
+hseq is a Haskell embedded domain-specific language for composing rhythmic sequences.

 ## Install
 Clone the project and run `stack install Djembe`.
 Next run `stack setup` then `stack build`.